Dommer05/asuswrt-r3g/README.md

 ## Important notes
 - First boot after takes some minutes, don't interrupt it
+- I do not take responsibility of any damages - you do everything on your own risk

 ## Missing features
 - No repeater support